Tag: vintage

 1872 Middletown Mansfields

-In the summer of 1874, O’Rourke became one of baseball’s first international ambassadors.
+In the summer of 1874, Jim O’Rourke became one of baseball’s first international ambassadors.
 Boston and Philadelphia performed America’s National Game before crowds in Ireland and England, but the trip was a strategic and financial failure.
 After returning to America, Boston laid claim to another pennant.
 O’Rourke led the way with a team-high 5 home runs while guarding first base.
 In 1875, he transitioned back to the outfield and helped Boston to a third straight pennant.

 Boston Red Stockings with Jim O’Rourke (far left), 1874.